 At the University of Arizona, campus community members who choose smart commuting modes can earn points they can then redeem for a variety of rewards like FitBits, Beats headphones, and university gear.
 In addition, just for signing up for the program users are eligible for 5 free Emergency Ride Home vouchers.

 RideAmigos is already helping many universities reduce parking demand on campus, cut traffic, and help fight congestion and pollution in their local communities.
-We’d love to help make you our next success story.
+We’d love for our cutting-edge commuter management apps to help you author an inspiring success story.
 Contact us today to get started.